premdanav/bedrock-smart-on-fhir-workflow-gap/README.md

 - the simplified workflow mode currently depends only on Patient + Observation
 - Bedrock model support is currently limited to Anthropic and Amazon Nova model formats
 - frontend is a lightweight demo, not a production UI
+- the broader multi-resource workflow scope is planned but not fully stable in the current demo path

 ## Why This POC Exists